 - Parkinson’s Disease

-- Neurologists specialize in the diagnosis and treatment of disorders of the brain, spinal cord, nerves and muscles in both adults and children.
-Our neurologists are an integral part of our Primary Stroke Center, the state’s only such center certified by the Joint Commission.
+- Neurologistsspecialize in the diagnosis and treatment of disorders of the brain, spinal cord, nerves and muscles in both adults and children.
+Our neurologists are an integral part of our Primary Stroke Center, the state’s first such center certified by the Joint Commission.
 They also lead the team of experts in our Level 3 Epilepsy Center, the first in the region.

 - Neurosurgeons specialize in caring for your brain, spine and central nervous system.
 Neurosurgery is one of the most sophisticated surgical specialties at Wyoming Medical Center.
 Only a handful of hospitals in the Rocky Mountain regions provide such a high level of medical expertise.
 We are home to Wyoming’s first Stealth Station System and O-arm technology which offers surgeons greater precision in complex operations and cuts down on operating time.